 Never choose products labeled "high-lift," which have a lightening effect, since results will be unpredictable.

 Mixing the Product

 Mix to a ratio of 1-to-1 as you did the semi-permanent dye.
 Unlike Just for Men and similar products, the developer might be in a large applicator bottle, but the color itself is always in a tube and labeled with its shade number.

 Mix the developer and color in a glass or plastic bowl using a Q-tip or an applicator brush.
 Never let the dye come into contact with metal.

 Apply with a brush exactly as you did the semi-permanent product, working quickly from stronger to softer hair for a natural effect.
 If you haven’t got a proper applicator brush, use a toothbrush.

 Don’t leave the dye on for the length of time stipulated in the instruction leaflet, which is usually 20 to 40 minutes.

 Rinse thoroughly and shampoo when your beard or mustache has reached the desired color.
-As with semi-permanent dye, you can get rid of stains on your skin with rubbing alcohol, aftershave or cologne.
+As with semi-permanent dye, you can use rubbing alcohol, aftershave, or cologne to get rid of stains on the skin.